Code-Institute-Submissions/cidataproject/README.md

 - This project was tested further by utilizing the Jasmine framework.
 Tests can be found in jasmine-testing folder, where scriptgraph.js holds the scripts and and graphSpec.js holds the tests.
 None of the tests worked, but are kept for registry purposes.
 - The first test was created with Red-Green-Refactor approach, expecting it to fail.
 A first simple subtraction test was written, but the results were: 'Incomplete: no specs found'.
 A typo in the script snippet was found and the test failed accordigly, then was fixed and the test passed.
 An addition test was added to corroborate code was optimal.
 - The following test intended to identify if the Vote Bar chart was effectively modified when selecting a vote.
 Then, identify if the Pie Chart was affected when a gender was selected.
 None of the tests executed were succesfully run and none return a result other than No specs having been found.
+The tests remain in place for registry purposes.

 - Jasmine testing is not generally suitable for the functions I use in this dashboard, which was corroborated with the Tutor of this course.
-- Note that the format of Jasmine testing, when active on the webpage, stretches the canvass, limiting the responsiveness of the site.
+- ##### Note that the format of Jasmine testing, when active on the webpage, stretches the canvass, limiting the responsiveness of the site.
-- I relied in the Google Chrome Developer Tools, through the insertion of a console.log output with a keyword such as (bing).
+- I relied in the Google Chrome Developer Tools and the use of console.log to debug the Javascript functions making use of the arguments variable

 ## Deployment